OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Gelato/gelato-vrf.md

 # What is Gelato VRF?

-Gelato VRF offers real randomness for blockchain applications by leveraging Drand, a trusted decentralized source for random numbers.
-With Gelato VRF, developers get random values that are both genuine and can be checked for authenticity.
+Gelato VRF offers real randomness for blockchain applications on Arbitrum by leveraging Drand, a trusted decentralized source for random numbers.
+With Gelato VRF, developers on Arbitrum get random values that are both genuine and can be checked for authenticity.
+Explore Gelato VRF's support for all supported networks [here](https://docs.gelato.network/web3-services/vrf/supported-networks).

 ## Applications of Gelato VRF